-When you abandon yourself because you have not learned how to take loving care of yourself or because you don't want the responsibility of your own feelings and needs, that is when you become needy of others love and attention.
-You learn many ways of trying to get the love, attention and compassion you need.
+When you abandon yourself because you have not learned how to take loving care of yourself, or because you don't want the responsibility of your own feelings and needs, that is when you become needy of others love and attention.
+You learn many ways of trying to get the love, attention and approval you need.

-Think for a moment about what you do to get love, connection, attention, approval or compassion from others.
+What do you do to try to get love, connection, attention, approval or compassion from others?

 Do you try to be perfect - looking right, saying the right thing, being a high achiever?
 Do you try to be cute or funny?
 Do you try to show others how smart you are?
 Do you strive to have the best - the best house, the best car, the best wife or husband, the best children, the best clothing?
 Or, do you act helpless, incompetent, in need of rescuing?
 Do you pull on others with your complaining, your incessant talking, your whining, sulking, silence, or your bragging?
 Are you overly nice, a people-pleaser?
 Do you attempt to get the attention you want through intimidation - with anger, threats, blame, or violence?

-When you have abandoned yourself and are love-addicted, you will have developed many ways of trying to have control over getting the love you need.
+When you have abandoned yourself and are love-addicted, you will have developed many ways of trying to have control over getting the love and attention you need.
 That little child in you is desperate to be loved.
 The emptiness of the self-abandonment and the resulting longing for love leads you to behave in the very ways that end up pushing others away.
 It is a losing battle.
-IT WILL NEVER WORK.
+It will never work.
 You will never get the love you need by trying to get others to give to you what only you can give to yourself.